hurl365/CSE110-Lab-Week-0-1/index.md

 <sub>*This order is subject to change soon.</sub>

 ### **Falling Actions**
 > Outside of programming, I love digital art and I paint [anime](https://github.com/hurl365/CSE110-Lab-Week-0-1/blob/branch-created-in-VSCode/Leader%20anim.gif) from time to time.
 [Go back up](index.md#prologue) to check out my painting again!
+I hope you like them ;)
 >
 > I also like to work in our [community](https://eceusc.ucsd.edu/).xs
 >